Morse v. Frederick: Opinion of the Court

+Concurring opinions

-Justice Clarence Thomas wrote a concurrence that argued that students in public schools do not have a right to free speech and that Tinker should be overturned.
+Justice Clarence Thomas wrote a concurrence that argued that students in public schools do not have a right to free speech at all and that Tinker should be overturned.
 Thomas wrote, "In my view, the history of public education suggests that the First Amendment, as originally understood, does not protect student speech in public schools."
-He praised Hugo Black's dissenting opinion on Tinker and called it "prophetic".
-Thomas cited the doctrine of in loco parentis, meaning "in place of the parent", in his opinion.
-He traced the history of public education in America back to its colonial roots.
+He praised Hugo Black's dissenting opinion in Tinker and called it "prophetic".
 According to Thomas, because originally public schools were intended to substitute for private tutors, public schools could discipline students as they liked and had a far stronger hand in what happened in the classroom.
 "In short", he continues, "in the earliest public schools, teachers taught, and students listened.
 Teachers commanded, and students obeyed."
 He opined that because parents entrusted the care of their children to teachers, teachers have a right to act in the place of parents during school hours.
 Therefore, teachers should be able to discipline students if necessary.
 Thomas lambasted Tinker for "usurping [the local school district as a] traditional authority for the judiciary".
-Thomas believed that Frederick was neither speaking gibberish nor openly advocating drug use, but granting such an impertinence constitutional protection "would ... be to 'surrender control of the American public school system to public school students.'"
+Thomas believed that Frederick was neither speaking gibberish nor openly advocating drug use, but granting such an impertinence constitutional protection "would... be to 'surrender control of the American public school system to public school students'."

-Justice Samuel Alito, joined by Justice Anthony Kennedy, wrote a concurrence indicating that he agreed with the majority opinion to the extent that:
+Justice Samuel Alito, joined by Justice Anthony Kennedy, wrote a concurrence indicating that he agreed with the majority opinion to the extent that it focused on Frederick's possible glamorization of illegal drug use without infringing on social or political speech.

-Alito agreed that Morse did not violate Frederick's First Amendment rights and emphasized in his concurrence that the holding only applies to students who advocate illegal drug use.
-He opposed the "educational mission" and in loco parentis analysis in favor of a "special characteristic" of schools that he identifies to be ensuring the physical safety of the students.
 Alito concluded that an exception must be made to the First Amendment free speech guarantee to protect the students; since according to Alito, advocating illegal drugs possibly leads to violence.
-But Alito insisted that this small reduction of what is protected by the First Amendment is "at the far reaches of what the First Amendment permits".
+But Alito insisted that this small reduction of what is protected by the First Amendment is "at the far reaches of what the First Amendment permits."